fosterfarrell9/lean2md/README.md

 Note: Marker precedence matters.
 Content within `--#--` ignore blocks will always be ignored, regardless of other markers like `--!`.

+For concrete examples of how these features and markers work in practice, see the test fixtures in the `tests/fixtures/` directory.
+Each fixture contains input Lean files and their expected Markdown output, demonstrating how different markers and features behave.

 ## Project Structure

 - `src/lean2md_core.rs`: Core functionality for converting Lean to Markdown